okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

     Okta publishes the new version of your integration after it reaches the **Publish** stage.
 The new version replaces the old one in the OIN catalog.

->**Note:** You can have a maximum of 10 submissions for any development org in the OIN Manager.
+>**Note:** You can have a maximum of 10 submissions for any Okta Developer Edition org in the OIN Manager.

 ## Delete draft submissions